educbraga/EasyCommit/README.md

 ## Features
 After pressing a key binding:
-- **Automated Git Workflow**: The plugin performs: fetch, pull, and add all.
+- **Automated Git Workflow**: The plugin performs: fetch, pull, and add all or the current file.
 - **Commit Messages**: After staging changes, it prompts for a commit message.
 - **Committing**: Commits with the provided message and then pushes the changes to the remote repository on the current branch.
 - **Status Updates**: Provides ongoing feedback in the Sublime Text status bar, keeping you informed at every step.